em/gcanvas/readme.md

 #### Setups and tool changes

-The CLI exposes a global function `setup(name, fn)` which prompts for user intervention and raises the Z axis to 0.
+The CLI exposes a global function `step(name, fn)` which prompts for user intervention and raises the Z axis to 0.

 If the part requires multiple work setups and tool changes, break them into setup blocks: